fredericferry/Atmospheric_General_Circulation/README.md

 # hadley_MOC
-Compute the Hadley Meridional Overturning Circulation from NCEP monthly data
+Compute the Hadley Meridional Overturning Circulation from NCEP monthly reanalysis data

 Note 1 : This code was developed for educationnal purposes, and for French students.
 So the comments in the notebook are in French but the graphics and legends are in English.